Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/definitions.md

 ### Complex Types

 When returning a complex type, the value will be [serialized](#serialization-formats) and sent to the client.
-The response format is negated with the client using the `Accept` request header.
+The response format is negotiated with the client using the `Accept` request header.
 By default, the server is capable of generating XML, JSON, YAML or form encoded responses.
 If no format is specified by the client, the implementation will fall back to JSON.